algoprog/SynTOD/README.md

 conda activate syntod
 ```

+## Data Preparation

+Since some of our data is large.
+You can download them here [add the link here]

 ## Framework Structure

 In this framework, it is modularized into different steps as the following diagram.